2011 British privacy injunctions controversy: Max Mosley

 In another case, former F1 boss Max Mosley, who had some time before been the subject of a story in the News of the World about his actions and successfully sued the paper for breach of confidence, took the United Kingdom to the European Court of Human Rights, in an attempt to prevent stories about people's private lives being published without first warning those concerned.
 Knowing that a story was to be published, the subject could apply for an injunction prohibiting publication, effectively creating a privacy law.
-On 10 May 2011 Mosley lost the case, on the grounds that Article 8 of the European Convention on Human Rights did not require a pre-notification and that such a measure "might operate as a form of censorship prior to publication" due to the severity of the civil and criminal penalties and control thereof, violating its own Article 10, "Freedom of Expression".
+On 10 May 2011 Mosley lost the case, on the grounds that Article 8 of the European Convention on Human Rights (right to private and family life) did not require a pre-notification and that such a measure "might operate as a form of censorship prior to publication" due to the severity of the civil and criminal penalties and control thereof, violating its own Article 10 (freedom of expression and information).